-Second attempt applications - If you are submitting a new application having previously been refused, please assume that the case is being assessed for the first time and resubmit all the information that we require ensuring it is up to date as we cannot guarantee that the same staff member will review the application.
-Also please be sure to have addressed any of the feedback sent in your refusal letter.
+Second attempt applications - If you are submitting a new application having previously been refused, please assume the case is being assessed for the first time and resubmit all the information we require ensuring it is up to date as we cannot guarantee that the same staff member will review the application.
+Also please be sure to address any feedback sent in your refusal letter.
 Failure to do so is likely to result in another unsuccessful outcome.
 We cannot guarantee that any reapplication will be successful and would only expect to receive a reapplication if a change has been made (such as a change to the project cost, income or proposal), or you have been encouraged to do so in your previous refusal letter.